Documentation

 What happens automatically:

-• Column definitions with inferred data types (6 CSV data types supported)
+• Column definitions with inferred data types (6 types for CSV Workbench; 16 types for Frictionless)

 • Detected constraints (patterns, ranges, formats)